f5devcentral/nginx-one-lab/docs/README.md

 6. You should see your new instance in the list.
 Click its hostname to view the instance details.

     ![NGINX One Instance List](media/image11.png)
+        TODO: Update this image

 7. Explore the instance details:

     ![NGINX Plus instance details](media/image12.png)
+        TODO: Update this image

 ## Lab 3: Configuration Suggestions